microsoft/datashaper/javascript/react/docs/report/react.api.md

 export interface TransformModalProps extends IModalProps, TableTransformProps {
 }

-// Warning: (ae-missing-release-tag) "useCellClickhandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useCellClickhandler(clickable: boolean, onColumnClick?: ColumnClickFunction): ColumnClickFunction | undefined;

 // Warning: (ae-forgotten-export) The symbol "Dimensions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "useCellDimensions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function useCellDimensions(column?: IColumn, considerCompactMode?: boolean): Dimensions;

-// Warning: (ae-missing-release-tag) "useCellDropdownSelectHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useCellDropdownSelectHandler(clickable: boolean, onOptionSelect?: DropdownOptionSelect): DropdownOptionSelect | undefined;

 // Warning: (ae-missing-release-tag) "useColumnNamesList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //